shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Based on the goals described in the introduction, the proposed approach is

-* Use a collection of names to describe a compilation
+* Use a collection of named options to describe a compilation
+  * Requires a mechanism to provide combining
+  * Have some additional symbols (such as + field name prefix as described elsewhere) to describe how options should be applied
 * Meaning of names can be described within configuration and through an API
+  * API might be compiler specific
 * Some names contribute to the key, whilst others do not
+  * Non inclusion in key allows customization for a specific result without a key change
 * Some options within a configuration can use standard names, others will require being compiler specific
 * Probably easiest to use a native representation for combining
   * Using the collection of names approach makes hash stability and hashes in general less important